 Villas in Marbella

-Vibrant Marbella is a lively resort city in the Costa del Sol region of Malaga Province in Andalucia, on the southern coast of Spain.
+Marbella is a lively resort city in the Costa del Sol.
 This popular party destination is a playground for the rich and famous and the perfect location for a sun-drenched escape in beautiful surroundings.
-Offering the complete beach holiday experience, Marbella boasts some 27 km of golden sand beaches, a mild Mediterranean climate, Michelin-starred restaurants, a world-class nightlife, luxury shopping brands and some of the best golf courses Europe.
+Marbella boasts mild Mediterranean climate, Michelin-starred restaurants, a world-class nightlife, luxury shopping brands and some of the best golf courses Europe.
 Marbella is easily accessible as well, with a less than 3-hour direct flight from the UK and mainland Europe.

 Key holiday info